C1009919253/Talk_Together_TCP/README.md

 ### On what system can it be used?

 In theory, it can work in different system like window or ubuntu as long as it can be compiled by qt.
 Maybe it can be used in cross-system, but I need more tests.

+## I can not use screen shot in ubuntu?!

+I tested and found the answer.
+You need update your GPU driver.

 ### How to connect you?